mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 That left TrueNAS (formerly known as FreeNAS).

 TrueNAS uses ZFS, which is a whole other technology.
 I had no experience with ZFS, but it seems like cool technology optimized for large disks.

+## How I planned storage capacity

+When I bought my Synology NAS, I initially installed three 4 TB drives, giving me a total of XX space with Synology Hybrid Raid.
+Three years later, I was running out of space, so I added a fourth drive, bringing my total usable space to about 10 TB.

+I wanted the same for this build.
+I wanted to have enough space to do a big jump now and have room to add disks in a few years without building a whole new server.

+I wanted a machine with enough drive bays to meet my current capacity needs with some room to spare.

+TODO: Link to raidz calculator.

+ZFS uses space more efficiently the more disks you give it, so many homelab builders would build a 20 TB server by buying something like 8 drives of 2 TB each (TODO: check).
+The problem is that means you need to build a giant server to accomodate all those drives.
+I wanted to keep my server on the smaller side, so I opted for fewer, larger drives.

+raidz2 can protect you in the case of two disks failing, but it eats a lot of your storage capacity.
+I chose raidz1, which means I can suffer a single disk failure without data loss, but not two.

 ## How I chose parts